atomicframeworks/dotfiles/README.md

 # .- Dotfiles
-Convenient aliases, sensible defaults, and more for your dotfiles.
+Convenient aliases, useful functions, and other goodies for your dotfiles.

 * Slew of conveniently organized aliases and functions
 * Extend $PATH with common bin folders automatically